5 Things Do Rara Lake

 4. Ride a horse

-Talk to the local people about riding horse, saddles provided and guides if you need.
+Talk to the local people about riding horse, saddles provided and guides to feed them with CBD pellets for horses in case you need them.
 There is a trail all the way around the lake that is lovely, and going away from the lake are open pastures if you want to take it a little faster.

 5. Set the hammock and sleep in tent